 Select the policy you want to edit from its row on the Policies page, which brings up that policy's details page.

-On the policy details page, select the Edit command in the upper-right corner of the page.
-This action will bring you into the policy creation in Privacy Risk Management.
+On the policy details page, select Edit in the upper right corner of the page.
+This action takes you into the policy creation wizard.

 Proceed through the steps to get to the settings you wish to change.
 You can edit all settings except for policy template and policy name.
 Select Next to advance to each next step.

 On the Finish page, review your settings, and then select Submit to save the changes you made.